 Chattooga River Trail

-- Elevation Gain: 547 ft.
+• Elevation Gain: 547 ft.

-- Difficulty: Moderate
+• Difficulty: Moderate

-- Location: Ellicott Rock Wilderness
+• Location: Ellicott Rock Wilderness

-Here’s another choice for a beautiful but longer hike through South Carolina.
-The trail takes up just over 15-miles, all along the gorge carved out by the Chattooga River.
 Whitewater will constantly be flowing around you during this journey, egging you onwards.
 There are plenty of places to stop along the way, and if you want to spend the night, you’ll find campsites right along the river.

-The hike also passes the point at which South Carolina, North Carolina, and Georgia meet.
-You can head home and tell your friends you hiked through three states just to get there!
-With federally protected wilderness abound, and trout-filled rivers leading the way, this hike has everything you need for a grand adventure in the South Carolina wilderness.
+The hike also passes the point at which South Carolina, North Carolina, and Georgia meet, Meaning you can head home and tell your friends you hiked through three states just to get there!

-Yellow Branch Nature Trail
+Yellow Branch Falls

-- Elevation Gain: 100-465 ft.
+• Elevation Gain: 475 ft.

-- Difficulty: Easy-Moderate
+• Difficulty: Easy-Moderate

 Carrick Creek Loop

-- Length: 1.9 mi.
+• Length: 1.9 mi.

-- Elevation Gain: 396 ft.
+• Elevation Gain: 396 ft.

-- Difficulty: Moderate
+• Difficulty: Moderate

-- Location: Table Rock State Park
+• Location: Table Rock State Park

-A good loop can sometimes be hard to find but this 1.5-mile offering keeps things interesting throughout the journey, while still being accessible to all ages.
+A good loop trail can sometimes be hard to find but this 1.5-mile offering keeps things interesting throughout the journey, while still being accessible to all ages.
 The hike immediately takes you down to the Chauga River, and you’ll stay along the roaring water through most of the walk.

 Several deeper pools of calmer water are perfect for swimming, usually signified by a small rope swing.
 In the middle of the loop is the Riley Moore Falls, a gentle cascade that supports a lively pool underneath the falling water.